If you have any questions, please send an email to lisa (at) rmcason (dot) com

 The goal of Sustainable WasteResources International is to catalyze the use of waste as a resource by providing stakeholders tools and solutions to enable maximum extraction of value from, and mitigation of, waste.
 Our team of global experts provides data, analytics, tools and know-how that drive socially and environmentally sound solutions for the use of waste as a resource.

-The title of our 2012 Conference was 'The Informal Waste Sector: Ways forward in the context of Globalization and Waste Management'.
-The next conference will take place in 2014.
-Please check back for more information.
-View the 2012 conference participant biographies below:
+The title of our 2012 Conference was 'The Informal Waste Sector: Ways forward in the context of Globalization and Waste Management'

 Collective strength is capable of creating great change.
-Sustainable WasteResources International addresses issues in the waste management sector through global cross-sector initiatives.
+Sustainable WasteResources International addressed issues in the waste management sector through global cross-sector initiatives.
 Through the use of technology, we provide information ...